-Knowledge: Requires knowledge of basic sterile technique and anatomy in terms of what is to be done and an understanding of how it is to be done.
-This staff member must demonstrate knowledge of the principles of growth and development over the life span and incorporate them in their plan of care.
+Knowledge: Requires detailed knowledge of nursing practice and care delivery in terms of what and how work is to be done as well as why it is done.
+The individual must demonstrate knowledge of the principles of growth and development over the life span and incorporate them in their plan of care.

 Abilities: Mental Power: Ability to make decisions are varied but are usually confined to situations which are familiar.
 There are several defined alternative solutions available.

 Mental Power: Ability to exercise choice in how work is accomplished with independence to operate within established policies, procedures and schedules.

 Physical Power: On feet/walks 8 or more hours a day.
 Assumes and maintains various postural positions including but not limited to: kneeling, reaching, stooping, bending, crouching.
 Reposition patients.
 Transfer patients.
 Push/pull patients in wheelchair.

 (Team) Results-Based Competencies (How + What)

 The results-based competencies will be consistent with meeting and/or exceeding the goals and objectives of your departmental/organizational plan.
 These objectives will consist of the following measurement categories.

 • Service Quality Indicator: Customer Satisfaction / Service Quality

 • Economic Indicator: Productivity, Cycle Time and Reducing Rework/Waste

 • Provides direct patient care by assessing, planning, implementing, evaluating, and documenting individual patient needs, actions taken and patient responses.